-SEXUAL ORIENTATION AND GENDER IDENTITY
+Policy 19 SEXUAL ORIENTATION AND GENDER IDENTITY

-Students, staff and families who identify, or are perceived to be lesbian, gay, bisexual, transgender, queer, two-spirited, or questioning their sexual orientation or gender identity are to be respected, accepted and fully supported in all schools operated by the District.
+Students, staff and families who identify, or are perceived to be lesbian, gay, bisexual, transgender, queer, two-spirited, or questioning their sexual orientation or gender identity are to be respected, accepted and fully supported in all schools operated by the Division.

-The Board of Trustees is committed to providing every student a safe, caring and inclusive, and welcoming school environment that fosters and maintains respectful responsible behaviours.
+The Board of Trustees is committed to providing every student a welcoming, caring, respectful, safe and inclusive school environment that fosters and maintains respectful responsible behaviors.
 Every member of our diverse school community has the right to live, learn and work in an environment free from discrimination, prejudice and harassment.